freenas/freenas-docs/userguide/jails.rst

 To delete the storage, click its "Delete" button.

-.. warning:: It is important to realize that added storage is really just a pointer to the selected storage directory on the FreeNAS® system.
-It does **not** copy that data to the jail. **Files that are deleted from the "Destination" directory in the jail are really deleted from the "Source" directory on the FreeNAS® system.**
+.. warning:: It is important to realize that added storage is really just a pointer to the selected storage directory on the %brand% system.
+It does **not** copy that data to the jail. **Files that are deleted from the "Destination" directory in the jail are really deleted from the "Source" directory on the %brand% system.**
    However, removing the jail storage entry only removes the pointer, leaving the data intact but not accessible from the jail.